Nikki060910/Business-performance-optimization/README.md

 # Business performance Optimization Project

 ## Project Overview
 This project analyzes sales and profit data from a retail superstore to identify major drivers of profitability.
 Key insights include regional profit disparities and the strong negative impact of discount levels on overall profit margins.
-The analysis estimates that reducing discount levels by 10% could improve average profit by approximately $6.39, enabling targeted pricing and marketing strategies to boost profitability.[attached_file:1]
+The analysis estimates that reducing discount levels by 10% could improve average profit by approximately $6.39, enabling targeted pricing and marketing strategies to boost profitability.

 ## Data Source
 - Dataset: Sample Superstore sales data (9,994 transactions)